 Doubt Grows.
 And Shrinks.

 It often seems as if doubt can only grow; it so rarely seems to shrink.
 But actually, it's constantly growing and shrinking and changing shape.
 As with knowledge itself, each time you find an answer, some doubts die.
 But each time you find an answer, new questions will arise, about the assumptions you operate under, and there will new unsurenesses and wonders about what is next.
 You not only can live with it.
 You are doing so right now.
 And you always will.
 God loves you anyway.

 - Harness it.
 Let it drive you into territory that's more real.
 It's part of the 'growing up' that the apostle Paul wrote about.

 - trust that doubt is part of a relationship with God, no less than the one with your spouse.
+You will doubt others, yourself, and church, and God.
 You can hardly know your own thoughts, much less can you usually know the thoughts of another.
 And who can be more Other than God?

 - Question your key doubts as much as you do your key beliefs.
 Track them down to see where they would bring you.
 Most don't hold up to mental scrutiny.